 How does free debt recovery and debt collection work?

-At Advocate Debt Recovery, we believe that you should not have to pay a single penny to recover payment of invoices that have not been paid for on time, and the Government agrees with us!
+At Advocate Commercial Debt Recovery, we believe that you should not have to pay a single penny to recover payment of invoices that have not been paid for on time, and the Government agrees with us!
 Creditors are provided with a statutory entitlement to claim debt recovery costs under The Late Payment of Commercial Debts Regulations 2013.
-When you instruct Advocate the debt collection costs are claimed from the debtor on your behalf in addition to the principal invoice sums you are owed.
+When you instruct Advocate, we claim the debt recovery costs from the debtor on your behalf in addition to the principal invoice sums you are owed.

-We recover Debt Recovery costs from the Debtor
+We claim Debt Recovery costs from the Debtor

 The costs we claim from debtors are legally enforceable under current commercial late payment legislation and enable us to offer a completely free of charge to the creditor service.
 Creditors are not required to pay any costs or charges to instruct us and there is no fee or commission to be paid once we recover payment.
-Creditors receive 100% of the money they are owed and a free debt collection service and debtors pay 100% of Advocate’s costs and charges.
+Creditors receive 100% of the money they are owed and a free debt recovery service and debtors pay 100% of the debt collection costs and charges.

-If your invoices have not been paid and the debtor is ignoring your attempts to collect payment or is making up excuses to delay payment there will no doubt be other creditors who are chasing the debtor for payment and who are receiving the same treatment.
-In most cases the reason for this behaviour is simply that the debtor does not at present have enough money to pay all of its creditors.
-The debtor will be prioritising which creditors get paid first and usually they will be the creditors that are first to take debt recovery action.
+If your invoices have not been paid and the debtor is ignoring your attempts to recover payment or is making up excuses to delay payment there will no doubt be other creditors who are chasing the debtor for payment and who are receiving the same treatment.
+In most cases, the reason for this behaviour is simply that the debtor does not at present have enough money to pay all of its creditors.
+The debtor will be prioritising which creditors get paid first and usually.
+They will be the creditors that are the first to take debt recovery action.